deepanama18/Assignment-FE-Aug/README.md

-# Assignment-FE-Aug
+# Assignment FE Aug 2021
-for the digikull FE batch practice
+For the digikull FE batch practice